 Quotacy wants to help you save money.
-We pay our agents a salary, not commission, so we will never try and make you spend more than you need to.
-Here are 7 ways you can save money on life insurance:
+Our agents are paid on salary—not commission—so we will never try to upsell and make you spend more than you need to.
+Let’s discuss how to save on life insurance.

 1) Comparison Shop

 We cannot stress enough the importance of comparison shopping the different life insurance companies.
 Each company follows their own guidelines when determining how much coverage and at what cost an applicant should be approved for.

 Let’s say you have Type 2 diabetes.
 One company may offer you coverage at $30 a month because they see in your application that your condition is well-managed.
 Another company may offer you $80 a month because they see Type 2 as too big of a risk to ensure at a low rate, even if it is well-managed.

 This is where working with a company like Quotacy is beneficial.
 Quotacy is a life insurance broker which means we have contracts with multiple top life insurance companies which allows us to shop your case and get you the best rate possible.

 Term life insurance is affordable because it is simply level coverage for a certain amount of time—10 years, 20 years, 30 years, etc. Term is not life-long coverage, unlike permanent insurance.